AprilTXM/AprilTXM.github.io/_pages/about.md

 Her Google-Scholar has over 3000 citations of publications with h-index of 33 in 2022.
 She received numerous scholastic honors and awards, including **Best Paper Award** in the 22nd international conference on Electrical Machines and Systems (ICEMS, 2019) and **Faculty Research Grant Achievement Award** in 2017 and 2022.
 Since 2012, she has successfully supervised 7 PhD students as supervisor.

-Dr. Niu is a Co-Principle Investigator and Leader of PolyU team for the **Collaborative Research Fund** (CRF) 2021/22 with research project “Development of Novel Integrated Wireless Motor Drives for Cordless Joints of Robotics” (2022-2024 total funding of HK$5,509,700), sponsored by Hong Kong Research General Council.
+Dr. Niu is a Co-Principle Investigator and Leader of PolyU team for the **Collaborative Research Fund** (CRF) 2021/22 with research project “Development of Novel Integrated Wireless Motor Drives for Cordless Joints of Robotics” (2022-2024 total funding of HKD 5,509,700), sponsored by Hong Kong Research General Council.
 Dr. Niu is also a Co-Investigator for ITF project “Demonstration of Ammonia-Powered Fuel-Cell Electric Vehicles (Mini-Ebus) in Hong Kong Innovation and Technology Fund - Automative Platforms and Application Systems R&D Centre (ITF-APAS)” (2021-2022 total funding of HK$9,997,000)

 As Principle Investigator, Dr. Niu secured over 30 research projects, including 8 RGC-GRF/ECS, 2 NSFC, 3 Hong Kong Scholars program and 2 ITF projects.
 Dr. Niu is currently seeking Ph.D. students, research associate as well as post-doctoral researchers to perform research in electric machine, electric vehicles, renewable energy and other related topics.
 Students with a background in electrical engineering, automation and control are welcomed to contact Dr. Niu for more information.